unoplatform/uno.extensions/doc/Reference/Markup/GettingStarted.md

 ---
 # Getting Started

-Uno.Extensions.Markup is a collection of packages to make it easier for developers to build UI for their Uno and WinUI applications using a fluent and entirely C# based approach.
+Uno.Extensions.Markup is a collection of packages to make it easier for developers to build UI for their Uno Platform and WinUI applications using a fluent and entirely C# based approach.
 You may want to add one or more packages based on your needs for your application.

 ## Pre-Generated Markup Extensions

-In addition to the core package and generator the Uno team is shipping a number of pre-generated extension libraries for building your apps with C# Markup.
+In addition to the core package and generator, the Uno Platform team is shipping a number of pre-generated extension libraries for building your apps with C# Markup.
 You can find the package with the naming convention `{package name}.Markup`.
 Some common ones you may want to use are:

 - [Uno.WinUI.Markup](https://www.nuget.org/packages/Uno.WinUI.Markup)
 - [Uno.Toolkit.WinUI.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Markup)